LuizCordista/AI_PR_GENERATOR/pr_generator/templates/code_review.md

 7. **Questions and Clarifications**
 8. **Overall Recommendation** (Approve / Request Changes / Comment)

 Please be specific in your feedback, referencing line numbers or code snippets where appropriate.
 Your review should be thorough, constructive, and aimed at improving the overall quality of the code.
-Return that only in PORTUGUESE.